The Other Ants & The Grasshopper: A Fable for Becoming Human

 So may all your enemies perish, O LORD!

-But may those who love you be as the rising of the sun in its might.
+But may those who love you be as the rising of the sun in full strength.

 And the land had rest for forty years.